 Please join Airport Authority and project consultant staff at future public information meetings.
 More details will be provided when available.

-Focus: Airport Forecast including projected 20-year commercial, cargo, general aviation, and military operations and associated volumes for passengers, cargo, and fuel.
+Focus: Overview of Existing Airport Conditions (Inventory) and Airport Forecast.
+The Forecast will include projected 20-year commercial, cargo, general aviation, and military operations and associated volumes for passengers, cargo and fuel.

 Public Information Meeting No. 3 (August 2017)